MercuryWorkshop/wisp-protocol/protocol.md

 It is up to the server implementation to interpret the prefix.
 It may be ignored, or used for gatekeeping in order to establish basic password-based authentication.

 ### Establishing a Websocket Connection
 The client must establish the connection by performing a standard websocket handshake.
-The `Sec-WebSocket-Protocol` header does not need to be set.
+The `Sec-WebSocket-Protocol` request header must be present, but the value of the header is unspecified.
+When the server receives the websocket upgrade request, it must only use Wisp v2 if the `Sec-WebSocket-Protocol` header is present, otherwise must act like a Wisp v1 server.
+This section does not apply if the underlying network transport is not a websocket.

 ### Handshake Steps
 Immediately after a websocket connection is established, the server must send an INFO packet containing information about the server itself.
 This includes information about the latest supported Wisp version and a list of supported protocols.
 Immediately afterwards, the server must send a CONTINUE packet containing the initial buffer size for each stream.
 The stream ID for this packet must be set to 0.